Woodstock, Victoria

-Australian contemporary poet Robbie Coburn hails from Woodstock.
+Australian contemporary poet and author Robbie Coburn hails from Woodstock.
 Former Western Australian premier Philip Collier was born and raised in Woodstock.

 History

 Woodstock Post Office opened on 9 January 1858 and closed in 1971.
 To the west Woodstock West Post office opened in 1877 and continued operating until 1959.
 In September 1876 a small timber Catholic church, known as the church of St. Patrick, was erected for local worshippers.

 Deputations were made to the Victorian government during the 1890s to bring a railway line through the area.
 It was decided that the Sydney-Melbourne rail corridor would run to the west, parallel with the Hume Highway, and so the closest railway station is at Donnybrook, approximately 8 km away.